paczkomatyas/Parabolic_Replicator_2023/README.md

 Note: The code available from this repository is provided without any warranty or liability.

 ## Overview

 Individual-based, stochastic model framework of parabolic replication for investigating the diversity maintaining ability of sub-exponentially growing replicator systems and the potentially relaxed copying error threshold that characterizes such dynamics.

 ## Prerequisites

+## Basic usage

+1. Move to a directory of your choice (in console): `cd /home/user/my/directory`
+2. Compile C files using GCC optimizer to yield faster<sup>*</sup> simulation: `gcc filename.c -lm -Wall -Ofast -o optional_outputname`

+<sup>*</sup>Optimizer usage is recommended to reduce execution time, because large population sizes (corresponding to the *N*=10<sup>5</sup value in the screened parameter space) result in considerably increased execution times.